wso2/choreo-samples/test-runner-postman/readme.md

 - A valid Choreo account with available resource quota.

-Let's write some tests in Javascript and run those tests in Choreo.
+Let's write some tests using Postman collections and run those tests in Choreo.

-### Create a test runner component using a Go buildpack
+### Create a test runner component using a Postman buildpack

 1. Go to [https://console.choreo.dev/](https://console.choreo.dev/cloud-native-app-developer) and sign in.
 This opens the project home page.
 2. Click **Create** button in the Component Listing section.
 Choose **Test Runner** component type.